MoMA Museum of Modern Art in New YorkBuy tickets now

 Getting tickets for the Museum of Modern Art

 Buy your tickets for MoMA in advance, otherwise, you might end up losing valuable time in the waiting line.
-If you purchase your tickets in advance online, you can head straight away to the ticket desk for visitors with a pre-purchased ticket and avoid the queues.
+If you purchase your tickets in advance online, you can head straight into the museum.
 Your MoMA ticket also gives you free access to MoMA PS1 within 14 days of admission.
 Entrance to the Museum of Modern Art is also included with the New York Pass and the Go New York Explorer Pass.
-Next to the MoMA there are many more top New York museums to visit.
+Next to the MoMA, there are many more top New York museums to visit.

 What is the Museum of Modern Art?